The Pink Stain Dilemma

 Cleaning should be done according to frequency of use and exposure of the product.
 We recommend regular cleaning, at least four times a year, to clear out dirt caused by atmospheric pollution.
 For wooden boats, in order to avoid any migration risks, it is essential to avoid all contact between the coated side of the fabric and the boat’s protective wood varnish.

 1 – Spread the fabric out on a flat surface.
 Dampen the fabric with clear water.
-Spray on Serge Ferrari Cleaner 500 or add a diluted solution of non-agressive liquid soap.
+Spray on Serge Ferrari Cleaner 500 or add a diluted solution of non-aggressive liquid soap.

 2 – Leave to act for 2 or 3 minutes according to degree of dirt.

 3 – Use a natural bristle brush to brush out to the edges.

 4 – Rinse with a lot of clear water to remove all traces of the soapy solution.